TimCares/MasterThesis/docs/thesis/experiments/teacher_ablations.typ

 Everything else about the model architecture and training process remains the same, both the image and text encoder are still initialized with layers from Data2Vec2 @data2vec2 and BERT @bert, respectively.

+Since we are now not using a teacher that has been trained on ImageNet-1K (we are not using a teacher at all), no information about the ImageNet-1K dataset can leak to our student model (see @s_smke_results).
+The performance on ImageNet-1K using CLIP zero-shot classification is therefore, for the first time in this work, an actual zero-shot application.

 ==== Results